Code-Institute-Submissions/nickl98-MS2_AprResub/README.md

 [View the live project here.](https://nickl98.github.io/MS2)

 For this project I decied to make a fun lttle matching game with diffrent types of technology you come across in your day-to-day life.
 It's not the hardest game you may come across however, the cards change location everytime you start over.
-Well, enjoy the low-tech music, take a break nd enjoy the game.
+Well, enjoy take a break and enjoy the game.

 <h2 align="center"><img src = "assets/pictures/Screenshots/RepsonsivePic.png"></h2>